 Neutral Bay, Sydney, New South Wales, Australia 1920 – Sydney, New South Wales, Australia 2000

-Collection Title: Sketchbook mainly of buildings, scenes, interiors, figures and birds in Venice and NSW
+Collection Title: Sketchbook of scenes, buildings, interiors, figures and animals in Italy and Greece

 Materials & Technique: drawings, sketchbooks, graphite; paper drawing in black pencil Support: paper